dnsimple/dnsimple-support/content/articles/billing-settings.markdown

 <div class="section-steps" markdown="1">
 ##### To update your billing settings

-1. Log into your DNSimple account.
+1. Log into DNSimple with your user credentials.
 1. [Find the account](https://dnsimple.com/user) from the account list.
 Click on the account to enter the account page.
 1. Switch to the <label>Billing</label> tab.

     ![Account Billing tab](/files/account-billing-tab.png)

 1. Click on the <label>Edit billing details</label> link.

     ![Change billing settings](/files/account-billing-settings-link.png)

 1. You will see your current billing information (it will be empty if it's the first time you are editing it).
 Go on and click on the <label>Edit billing details</label> link.
 1. Fill in the form to your needs and click on <label>Save</label> when you are done.

     ![Change payment details](/files/account-billing-settings-update.png)
 </div>